10 Technical guidelines¶

 Names of various elements of the problem can be set and retrieved using various functions listed in the Names section of Sec.
 15.2 (Functions grouped by topic).

 Note that file formats impose various restrictions on names, so not all names can be written verbatim to each type of file.
 If at least one name cannot be written to a given format then generic names and substitutions of offending characters will be used when saving to a file, resulting in a transformation of all names in the problem.
 See Sec.
 16 (Supported File Formats).

 Sharing a task between threads is safe, as long as it is not accessed from more than one thread at a time.
 Multiple tasks can be created and used in parallel without any problems.

 The interior-point and mixed-integer optimizers in MOSEK are parallelized.
 By default MOSEK will automatically select the number of threads.
 However, the maximum number of threads allowed can be changed by setting the parameter

 MSK_IPAR_NUM_THREADS and related parameters.
 This should never exceed the number of cores.
 See Sec.
-13 (The Optimizers for Continuous Problems) and Sec.
-14 (The Optimizer for Mixed-integer Problems) for more details for the two optimizer types.
+13 (Optimizers) and Sec.
+13.4 (The Optimizer for Mixed-Integer Problems) for more details.

 The speed-up obtained when using multiple threads is highly problem and hardware dependent.
 We recommend experimenting with various thread numbers to determine the optimal settings.
 For small problems using multiple threads may be counter-productive because of the associated overhead.